fare/asdf/doc/syntax-control.md

 Its default value is the same as that of `uiop:*initial-readtable*`, for backward compatibility:
-Using the `uiop:*standard-readtable*` would break backward compatibility with the statu quo because that table is read-only whether that restriction is enforced by the implementation or not (at which point *bad things* can happen).
+Using the `uiop:*standard-readtable*` would break backward compatibility with the status quo because that table is read-only whether that restriction is enforced by the implementation or not (at which point *bad things* can happen).
 Even using a mutable copy of the standard readtable with `(copy-readtable nil)`